You’ve probably thought about quitting recently.

 I don’t know about you, but the biblical stories I’ve read all my life are leaping off the page in fresh ways this year.

-As much as you might hate 2020, it places you squarely in the tradition of most Biblical leadership.
+As much as you might hate 2020 and 2021, it places you squarely in the tradition of most Biblical leadership.
 Leaders in scripture almost always led through crisis.

 If you think being Moses was easy, hang out in Exodus or Deuteronomy for a little longer.
 It was brutal.